 Barbara Tucker ‘Beautiful People’

-Co-written with India and produced by Louie Vega and Kenny “Dope” Gonzalez, ‘Beautiful People’ is a wonderfully crafted track.
+Co-written with India and Lem Springsteen and produced by Louie Vega and Kenny “Dope” Gonzalez, ‘Beautiful People’ is a wonderfully crafted track.
 The fleet-fingered organ line and snares that hit like hand claps give it a rapturous gospel feel, packing the production full of soul.
 And Barabara Tucker takes this feeling to another level with her peerless vocal turn.
 She’s one of the most deified voices in house music and ‘Beautiful People’ is a shining example as to why.
 Despite two legends on production, Tucker’s triumphant vocal is the star of the show.
 “When will we stop hurting and learn to love one another?” she belts out with moving emotional energy.
 Preach it, Barbs.

 Bizarre Inc feat Angie Brown ‘I'm Gonna Get You’